realpython/materials/python-get-all-files-in-directory/README.md

 You'll also find a `bonus` folder.
 Here you'll find scripts that time a whole range of methods from the `pathlib` and `os` modules when it comes to producing a list of files.

-Testing all the methods to produce a basic list of files is not a very fair test, because some methods are optimized to be faster for flat listing whereas others perform better at recursive listing.
+Testing all the methods to produce a basic list of files isn't a very fair test, because some methods are optimized to be faster for flat listing, whereas others perform better at recursive listing.
 That said, the results are interesting nonetheless.
 Try navigating to the bonus folder and running the following commands:

 ```
 $ python testing_flat_dir.py; python testing_nested_dir.py